hands-on-cloud/hands-on.cloud/hugo/content/How to use CloudFormation to launch EC2 instance and automate its provisioning/index.md

 authors:
   - Andrei Maksimov
 ---
-# How to use CloudFormation to launch EC2 instance and automate its provisioning
+# How to use CloudFormation to launch EC2 instance automation

 {{< my-picture name="How-to-use-CloudFormation-to-launch-EC2-instance-and-automate-its-provisioning" >}}